ramera03/Youtube-Social-Attitudes/research-assessment.md

     4. Chunks are distributed throughout the manuscript, sensibly placed near the text they support

         -   [x] Objective attempt
-        -   [ ] Objective met
+        -   [x] Objective met
-        -   Grader comments:
+        -   Grader comments: looks great at this point, just be sure to keep it up as you expand your work and add in many more chunks!

 23. Use code chunks to set up a quarto document